 World-famous Weedy Sea Dragon sanctuary and premier macro diving site.
 Easy shore dive with spectacular sponge gardens, kelp forests, and dense marine life.
 Perfect for photographers and marine life enthusiasts.
 Can be dived independently or as exit point for The Leap drift dive.

-7-day swell forecast for The Steps, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for The Steps's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for The Steps's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

 The Steps is the exit point for The Leap drift dive and a world-class shore dive in its own right — one of the most celebrated macro sites on the entire east coast.
 The site sits inside Kamay Botany Bay National Park and is best known as Sydney's most reliable location for Weedy Sea Dragons, where these spectacular critters drift through the kelp and sponge gardens at depths averaging 10 m.
 The boulder fields in the shallows hold an astonishing density of smaller life — nudibranchs, flatworms, crabs, and invertebrates that have been largely undisturbed for decades under national park protection.
 The species count here is exceptional relative to its depth and distance from shore.